 Tripodi was Northwestern's starting left guard in 2005 and 2006 and was a co-recipient of the 2006 Randy Walker Wildcat Award, given for work ethic, toughness and warrior attitude.
 He was part of the offensive line that played a key role in Northwestern's record-setting offensive season in 2005.

 Tripodi earned all-state honors in both football and track and field at Chelsea High School and was one of six finalists for the Michigan High School Athlete of the Year honor as a senior.
 The three-time all-conference and two-time all-area selection in football also won back-to-back state titles in the shot put.
 His football team went 30-4 in his three years as a starter.

-He graduated from Northwestern in 2006 with a bachelor's degree in communications and is pursuing his graduate degree in adult and higher education at NIU.
-Tripodi is married to the former Rachel Munoz and the two have a daughter Emma.
+He graduated from Northwestern in 2006 with a bachelor's degree in communications and earned his master's in adult and higher education at NIU.
+Tripodi is married to the former Rachel Munoz and the two have a daughter, Emma.